smkdevops/SREChallenge/README.md

 Step2:

-We can use AWS OpsWorks Stacks to quickly create a sample Nginx application environment w

-Test Kitchen and Vagrant provide a simple and efficient way to implement cookbooks, but to verify that a cookbook's recipes will run correctly in production, you must run them on an AWS OpsWorks Stacks instance.
-This topic describes how to install a custom cookbook on an AWS OpsWorks Stacks Linux instance and run a simple recipe
+Test Kitchen and Vagrant can be configured in our local CHEF workstation that we can use to test and implement chef recipes.
+But to verify that a cookbook's recipes will run correctly in production, we must run them on an AWS OpsWorks Stacks instance.

+Here the CHEF recipes to configure Nginx environment.

+We can use AWS OpsWorks Stacks to quickly create a sample Nginx application environment.

 CHEF to configure and deploy the web server with Hello world content display.